When you think of SEO, you probably think of Google.

 Not everyone needs to purchase this $900 microphone.

-But you might be able to afford a $5 microphone.
+But you might be able to afford a $5 or $10 microphone.

 Even an inexpensive microphone will give you far better audio quality than your phone’s built-in microphone.